National Love Your Pet Day: We've put together a gallery of your adorable pet photos

-National Love Your Pet Day: Take a look at the adorable animals living in the Eastbourne area
+National Love Your Pet Day: Take a look at the adorable animals living in Hastings, Rye, Battle and Bexhill

 To celebrate National Love Your Pet Day, we asked you to send in photos of your beloved animals of all shapes and sizes!